Awareness in Bereavement Care (ABC) course

 All Cruse volunteers are required to have enhanced clearance from the Disclosure and Barring Service (DBS), and this is carried out following final interview.
 This check is carried out during the ABC course so that course graduates who succeed in their final interview can join our volunteer team without delay.

 The course is designed to give trainees the awareness, skills and knowledge to work as Bereavement Support Volunteers, providing bereavement counselling to our clients.
-The course has been updated this year by Cruse Central Office and the final materials are not yet available.
-An overview of the course and what we will cover on each day will be forwarded to you once it has been received.

 The cost of the course is £300 which reflects the professional quality of the training and the fact that it is widely acknowledged as being of a very high standard.
 The fee will become payable once your place on the course has been confirmed following the pre-course interview.